wickit7/arcgisdbmodel/tutorial/tutorial_1/INSTRUCTIONS_TUTORIAL_1.md

 - The meaning of all parameters can be found in the [PARAMETERS.md](../../PARAMETERS.md) file.

 In this tutorial, the data model shown in the figure below is created using JSON.
 The focus is on the following elements:
-- general settings
+- General settings
-- environment settings
+- Environment settings
-- create coded value domain
+- Coded value domain
-- create range domain
+- Range domain
-- create dataset
+- Feature Dataset
-- create feature class
+- Feature class
-- create attribute rule (uniquie value constraint)
+- Attribute rule (uniquie value constraint)
-- create relationship (1:n)
+- Relationship "One to Many" (1:n)
-- update feature class
+- Update feature class
-    - add field
+- Add field
-    - calculate field
+- Calculate field

 ### Overview Data Model
 <img  src="..\img\tutorial_1_datamodel.jpg" width=100% height=100%>